opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 GL.DrawArrays(PrimitiveType.Triangles, 0, 3);
 ```

-The glDrawArrays function takes as its first argument the OpenGL primitive type we would like to draw.
-Since I said at the start we wanted to draw a triangle, and I don't like lying to you, we pass in GL_TRIANGLES.
-The second argument specifies the starting index of the vertex array we'd like to draw; we just leave this at 0.
+The `GL.DrawArrays` function takes as its first argument the OpenGL primitive type we would like to draw.
+Since I said at the start we wanted to draw a triangle, and I don't like lying to you, we pass in `PrimitiveType.Triangles`.
+The second argument specifies the starting index of the vertex array we'd like to draw; since we want to draw all of our vertices, we just leave this at 0.
 The last argument specifies how many vertices we want to draw, which is 3 (we only render 1 triangle from our data, which is exactly 3 vertices long).

 Now try to compile the code and work your way backwards if any errors popped up.
 As soon as your application compiles, you should see the following result: